Adult Suicide Intervention and Prevention Plan

 Table of Contents

-The ASIPP gathered input and information from 130 stakeholders across Oregon with Lived Experience and Equity being centered throughout the year long process.
+The ASIPP gathered input and information from 130 community partners representing 68 organizations across Oregon with Lived Experience and Equity being centered throughout the year long process.
 The final ASIPP will be organized into two main sections.
 The first section provides information on the Oregon Suicide Prevention Framework and ASIPP development.
 The second section will have data and recommendations for each of the chosen populations of focus (based on disparate rates of suicide) including LGBTQ2SIA+, 18-24 Age Group, Construction Industry, Veterans and Military Connected Personnel, Older Adults, People with Disabilities and Chronic Illness, BIPOC and AI/AN, Men, and Rural and Remote Communities.
 There were two other partner workgroups, Means Matter and Mental Health Systems that provided recommendations.
 To see the full table of contents for the ASIPP, please click below.

 The Suicide Prevention Framework used in the ASIPP follows the same structure as the framework used in the Youth Suicide Intervention and Prevention Plan (YSIPP).
 The overall structure of both frameworks is the Oregon Suicide Prevention Framework that was developed in 2021 with the creation of the second YSIPP and the first ASIPP.